Potential Dangers of Generative AI

 A 2022 study looked at ChatGPT to simplify reporting.
 Scientists put ChatGPT to the task of simplifying complex radiology reports.
 Think, “explain to me like I’m 5…”.

-Simplified doesn’t mean shorter.
-The aim was to make it easier to read reports without losing the medical usefulness of the report.
+The aim was to make it easier to read reports without losing the medical usefulness.
 The study sent simplified reports to experienced radiologists, who rated them for accuracy, completeness and potential harm.
-While the reports were generally accurate and complete, discrepancies emerged, including “incorrect statements, missed key medical findings, and potentially harmful passages” (Jeblick, 2022).
+While the reports were generally accurate and complete, discrepancies emerged, including “incorrect statements, missed key medical findings, and potentially harmful passages”.

 When AI Hallucinates

-For good reason, generative AI use in the legal profession has been cautious.
-Recently, a US judge imposed a $5,000 fine on two lawyers relying too heavily on ChatGPT to craft their arguments.
+Generative AI use in the legal profession has been cautious.
+A US judge once imposed a $5,000 fine on two lawyers for relying too heavily on ChatGPT.

-Despite some accurate statements, the judge described portions of the AI-generated content as “gibberish” and “nonsensical.”
+Submitted court filings contained false information generated by ChatGPT, including non-existent judicial opinions, complete with fake quotes and citations.
+The judge described portions of the AI-generated content as “gibberish” and “nonsensical.”
 The risks of relying on AI for legal research were well documented in this case.
-You can read the full details of this case in the Guardian.

 Mental Health